totiffany/totiffany.github.io/_posts/2018-07-26-Apartment-Tour!.md

 published: false
 ---

 Welcome to our apartment!
 When we found this place we couldn't believe how spacious it was.
 I've mentioned this before, but our old apartment was really small – Only 311 square feet!
 So to us, this was an amazing upgrade.
-A few other perks are that it doesn't face the street, which means it's not as noisy, and the back bay window faces a green courtyard.
-I've also been really happy with the closets.
-Good storage is a must when you're living in the city!
+It also doesn't face the street, which means it's not as noisy, and the back bay window faces a green courtyard.
+And I've been really happy with the closets.
+Good storage is a must when you're living in a city!

 Many of the apartments in downtown San Francisco were built during the 1930's-40's, and they were made to last.
 There's a few key pieces of architecture you'll see in the apartments built at this time – The original hardwood floors, white hex tile in the bathrooms, tons of crown molding, and the signature bay windows.
 All details we love and enjoy in this apartment.